stacs-srg/valipop/docs/usage/configuration/config-reference.md

 # Valipop Configuration Reference

 These are all the configuration options supported by Valipop.
+Options suffixed with a '*' are required.

 **Configuration Options**